Rumindu/my-notes/Java/9 Arrays.md

 # Arrays
 - Use for store list of items(numbers, names,...)
-- Array is also a reference type.
+- Arrays are reference type.
 - initialization of array(If elements aren't yet defined) and assign values for elements
   ```java
   public class Main {